When you're adding authorization to an application, there are two crucial questions:

 end

-it 'returns error for the protected endpoint if the token is expired' do
+it 'returns an error for the protected endpoint if there is no token' do

 subject